name-taken23/Welcome/README.md

-- 👋 Hi, I’m @Pudulu
+- 👋 Hi, I’m name_taken.
-- 👀 I’m interested in ...
-Fullstack development
+- 👀 I’m interested in Fullstack development.
+I am going to deploy projects on here at a later date, free of use.
+Credit must be given however.
-- 🌱 I’m currently learning ...
-Python and C++.
-- 📫 How to reach me ...
-Via discord - Will drop the line when projects are availible.
+- 📫 How to reach me - Via discord - Will drop the line when projects are availible.

 <!---
 Pudulu/Pudulu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.